 That’s great, of course, but the exercise is often left incomplete.
-Most people address this issue from the standpoint of the main wage earner alone.
+Most people address this issue from the standpoint of the primary wage earner alone.
 Once they figure out how much life insurance they need, the next step they take is to find the least expensive way to get the coverage.

 For most everyone, the trek typically starts and ends with deciding between term life insurance instead of whole life insurance.
 All this is good, of course.
-But many people consider the subject closed once they take these steps and it can often be a mistake.
+But many people consider the subject closed once they take these steps, and it can often be a mistake.

 While this is a crucial process to go through, it’s also important to consider whether or not your spouse needs coverage.
-This is true regardless of how much they are making.
+This is true, regardless of how much they are making.
 Here’s why.

 Seriously, Does Your Spouse Need Life Insurance, Too?